devbydijah/devbydijah/README.md

 - 🔭 I’m currently working on a html form assignment
 - 🌱 I’m currently learning frontend software enginneering
 - 👯 I’m looking to collaborate on frontend projects
-- 🤔 I’m looking for help with better understanding css and javascript
+- 🤔 I’m looking for help with to better understd css and javascript
 - 📫 How to reach me: devbydijah@gmail.com